Searching for topological dark matter in LIGO data: Analysis

 \section{Analysis}

-Here with numerical examples we investigate the presence of TDM in GW data.
-First we question whether some of the detected BBH mergers could also be explained by TDM.
-We specifically concentrate to the events which were estimated to have high detector frame black hole masses; since their signal durations are short within the sensitive frequency band of the detectors.
-Hence, they do not clearly show the complete inspiral-merger-ringdown waveform of a merging binary.
-We investigate whether their observed signals which can be explained by the last moments of a compact binary coalescence (CBC) can also be explained by a passing TDM.
-However, this analysis inevitably has a negative selection bias for testing the TDM scenario, as these events were found by template based searches which uses BBH waveforms.
-Therefore they are expected to be similar to BBH waveforms beforehand.
-However, we do this study as the first analysis testing presence of TDM signals in the data.
-A proper search for it would require a specifically designed pipeline which is discussed in Sec. \ref{discus}.
-Second, we examine the similarity between the TDM signals and the noise artifacts in the data known as glitches.
-This second part serves as an exploratory analysis for a TDM search within the GW data, as TDM waveforms similar to glitches could be easily discarded, making their discovery harder.
+Employing numerical simulations of the phase shifts resulting from the aforementioned interactions, we examine the potential existence of TDM within actual GW detection data.
+Our analysis unfolds in two phases: First, we inquire whether certain detected BBH mergers could also exhibit characteristics akin to TDM signatures as illustrated in Fig. \ref{fig:sig_examples}.
+Our focus is particularly directed toward events characterized by high estimated detector-frame black hole masses, given their brief signal durations within the sensitive frequency band of the detectors.
+These types of events are particularly interesting as they do not distinctly exhibit the entire inspiral-merger-ringdown waveform characteristic of a merging binary which would be impossible to fit with TDM signatures.
+We explore whether these short observed signals, which can be attributed to the final stages of a massive BBH compact binary coalescence (CBC), may also be accounted for by the passage of TDM through the detector.
+It is important to acknowledge that this analysis inherently carries a negative selection bias towards testing the TDM scenario, as these events were identified through template-based searches employing BBH waveforms.
+Consequently, they are anticipated to resemble BBH waveforms \textit{a priori}.
+Nonetheless, we undertake this study as the inaugural analysis assessing the presence of TDM signals in the data.
+A comprehensive search for such signals would necessitate a specifically tailored pipeline, as we elaborate in Sec. \ref{discus}.

+In the second part of this analysis, we explore the resemblance between TDM signals and noise artifacts in the data, known as glitches.
+This second phase serves as an exploratory analysis for a TDM search within the GW data, as TDM waveforms resembling glitches could potentially be easily discarded, complicating their identification.
+We choose a particular set of glitches to test TDM signals against.
+Our selection criteria rely on assessing the degree of similarity between TDM signals and glitches in frequency-time diagrams.